Welcome to The Bukit – Bali's clifftop peninsula that stretches from Uluwatu, Bingin and Padang Padang, to beautiful Balangan and beyond...

 11. Sun & sip at Uluwatu’s best beach clubs

 While Uluwatu may be famous for its clifftop perches, a handful of world-class beach clubs have made a home on the bright white sands below, accessible via private inclinators and winding roads.
-Our forever-fave in Uluwatu is the always-stunning Sundays Beach Club, or head slightly out of town to Jimbaran to Sundara Beach Club.
+Our all-time-favourite beach club in Uluwatu is the always-stunning Sundays Beach Club, or head slightly out of town to Jimbaran to Sundara Beach Club.
 Want to tick off as many beach clubs as you can in one day?
 Head to Melasti Beach where you’ll find four beach clubs on just one stretch of sand.

-12. Bliss out with a beach massage
+12. Bliss out with a massage at Uluwatu’s best spas

-Checking in to a top Bali spa is an absolute must on any island itinerary, but in Uluwatu, you can take your ahh-inducing massages to the oceanfront with a beachside bliss sesh.
+Checking in to a top Bali spa is an absolute must on any Bali itinerary, but in Uluwatu, you can take your ahh-inducing massages to the oceanfront with a beachside bliss sesh.
 At almost any Uluwatu beach, you’ll spot local ladies wandering up and down the sands offering $5 – $10 massages directly on your sunbed.
 Or, you can up the luxe-factor by heading to a fancy ocean-view resort spa.

-13. Go luxe at a six-star resort
+13. Go luxe at a six-star resort in Uluwatu

 While there are plenty of charming bohemian-style stays on the beaches of Uluwatu, you’ll want to blow the budget for at least one night at one of the Bukit’s swanky hotels.
 There are ultra-fancy all-villa clifftop resorts like Alila Villas Uluwatu and Bulgari Bali Resort as well as fabulously modern hotels like Radisson Blu Bali Uluwatu.
 Butlers, tennis courts and jaw-dropping views?
 Yes puh-lease.